How To Grow Lantana Flowers In Pots

 Lantana flowers' profuse blooming isn't just dependent on sunlight; they also require regular feeding to maintain their vigor.

-Also Read: How To Grow Sweet Peppers
+Also Read: How To Grow Tomatoes Upside Down

 You'll want to fertilize your potted lantana every 4-6 weeks during the growing season.
 Start by conducting soil tests to determine your potting mix's pH and nutrient levels.